 - Place this in the refrigerator to DRAIN for at least 4 hours or overnight.

-- When the cucumbers are ready, roll them up in paper towels or a clean kitchen towel.
+- When the cucumbers are ready, rinse them under cold running water to remove any excess salt.
+Then roll them up in paper towels or a clean kitchen towel.

 - Press the paper towels/kitchen towel lightly to remove most of the liquid from the cucumbers.

-- In a mixing bowl, blend sour cream, buttermilk, vinegar, dill, parsley, chives, garlic powder, onion powder, sugar, sea salt and pepper.
+- In a mixing bowl, blend sour cream, buttermilk, vinegar, dill, parsley, chives, garlic, onion salt, sugar, and salt.